 Both studies under the Understanding Poverty project include a literature review, consultations with experts in the field, and site-based fieldwork.
 Taken together, the findings of this inquiry can be expected to improve the field’s understanding of the experiences of children living in poverty and their families, including how the TANF program and organizational culture affect individuals within this population.

-The points of contact are Amelia Popham and Lauren Deutsch.
+Point(s) of contact: Amelia Popham and Lauren Deutsch

 Both of these studies are registered on the Open Science Framework under the titles Understanding Poverty: TANF Office Culture Visit disclaimer page and Understanding Poverty: Childhood & Family Experiences Study Visit disclaimer page .